cosmos/cosmos-sdk/docs/spec/governance/transactions.md

                 store(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorPubKey>, txGovVote.Option)

-                if (sender != validator.GovPubKey)
+                if (sender != validator.PubKey)
-                  // Here, sender is not the Governance PubKey of the validator whose PubKey is txGovVote.ValidatorPubKey
+                  // Here, sender is not the  PubKey of the validator whose PubKey is txGovVote.ValidatorPubKey

                   if sender does not have bonded Atoms to txGovVote.ValidatorPubKey then
                     // check in Staking module